International Funding

 Citizens, Equality, Rights and Values Programme (CERV)

 Citizens, Equality, Rights and Values Programme (CERV) aims to protect and promote Union rights and values as enshrined in the EU Treaties and the Charter of Fundamental Rights.
-It will contribute to sustain and further develop open, rights-based, democratic, equal and inclusive societies based on the rule of law.
+It contributes to sustain and further develop open, rights-based, democratic, equal and inclusive societies based on the rule of law.

 Creative Europe